Quansight/Quansight-website/apps/labs/posts/scaling-asyncio-on-free-threaded-python.md

    Python 3.14 introduces a per-thread circular double linked list implementation for storing tasks instead of a global `WeakSet`.
 The linked list is per-thread, meaning that each thread maintains its own list of tasks and allows for lock-free addition and removal of tasks.
-The use of weak references is removed entirely which was slow and prone to contention, by instead making tasks responsible for removing themselves from the list when they are done.
+Weak references are slow and and prone to contention.
+The new implementation removes the use of weak references entirely and makes tasks responsible for removing themselves from the list when they are done.
    This requires cooperation between task's deallocator and the executing threads to ensure that the task is removed from the list before it is freed, otherwise a thread could try accessing already freed task.
 By removing the